One of a kind 1/35 scale display model of a United States Navy destroyer warship, Arleigh Burke class DDG. Month 7 of build. nick hoke

-Step One: Submit a proposal to the proper authorities, of course.
+An idea is born: Build a scale model warship.
+In my garage.
+First step was to submit a proposal to the proper authorities, of course.
 Permission was granted, funds authorized, and the project was launched.
 I started with research and development.
-I scoured the internet and curated a couple thousand reference photos from public open sources.
+I scoured the internet and curated a couple thousand good reference photos from public open sources.

 Frankenbench was resurrected, retooled and repurposed with a bolted-on fabulously lightweight level and rigid extension ladder that gave one up for team and is now missing the top 12 foot section.
-By the way, if you're looking at this on your phone.. it looks better on a bigger screen.
+By the way, if you're looking at this on your phone.. it will look so much better on a bigger screen because this model ship is just a few inches short of 15 feet long.

-There are 74 of these DDG hulls commissioned and out on patrol, so there are almost enough public photos and images of them for me to study and reconcile different measurements and dimensions.
-I say "different" because I had noticed pretty quickly that between all the ships' different refits and flights, blocks and mods and baselines, virtually every individual ship has at least one noticeably different feature somewhere; many are minor, some are major.
-Built over decades now in different shipyards and upgraded in a dozen other different shipyards by many subcontractors, there is enough variance - that includes even paint colors and transom typography (!) - to give me a bit of leeway to relax my margin of error accuracy to roughly ±01.14% transversely and ±0.16% longitudinally.
+There are now close to 80 of these DDG hulls commissioned and out on patrol, so there are almost enough public photos and images of them for me to find and study and reconcile different measurements and dimensions.
+I say "different" because I had noticed pretty quickly that between all the ships' different refits and flights, blocks and mods and baselines and upgrades and SLEPS, every individual ship has at least one noticeably different feature somewhere; many are minor, some are major.
+Built over decades now in different shipyards and upgraded in a dozen other different shipyards by many subcontractors, there is enough variance - that includes even paint color schemes and transom typography (!) - to give me a bit of leeway to relax my margin of error accuracy to roughly ±01.14% transversely and ±0.16% longitudinally.

 You've seen those little plywood laser cut decoration contraptions things, made out of hobby plywood?
 Yeah, that wood is sold in handy 12" x 12" square sheets, 3 mm thick.
-Absolutely perfect for building a boat like this.
+Just about perfect for building a boat like this.
 Cuttable by hand with cheap disposable utility knives.
-I wound up using 13 dozen of the wood square sheets and two dozen of the knives.
+No airborne sawdust.
+I wound up using 13 dozen of those wood square sheets and two dozen of the knives.
 And five quarts of wood glue.
+The wood does not cut like super easy; one must apply a bit of pressure and use two or three passes to cut clean through.

+This was Phase I: The part with all the wood.
 Frugality is one of my evident signature techniques.
 I could not find anywhere in my garage any kind of laser cutting or laser measuring machines, and there was no CAD anything.
 Only in my dreams.
-So this first phase was all done old-school Gen X style: I cut a few hundred pieces of wood and metal one at a time by hand into specifically measured different shapes to millimeter accuracy and glued them all together into a growing configuration of awkward looking weirdness.
-This was Phase I: the part with all the wood.
+So this first phase was all done old-school Gen X style: I cut a few hundred pieces of wood and metal one at a time by hand into specifically measured different shapes to millimeter accuracy and glued them all together into a growing configuration of awkward looking weirdness that would make all of my elementary school art teachers proud.
+I don't know what my middle school and high school woodshop teachers would think of this.
+They'd probably suggest using some jigs or clamps or something to hold the wood that I'm cutting.

-Does one need a huge workbench to build a ship?
+Does one need a huge area to build a ship?
 No, not really.
+I mean sure, it would be nice, but like BIW, I'm working with what I have.

-The ratio of hours worked / injuries sustained from slipped knives came to roughly weekly incidents of resetting the days since last injury counter back to zero.
+The ratio of hours worked / injuries sustained from slipped knives worked out to roughly weekly incidents that required resetting the days since last injury counter back to zero.

 If you want to make one of these yourself, I can save you tons of time because this whole thing was a learning experience and I learned a lot.
-If I were to sustain a major head injury and choose to do this again, it would take less than half the time than this one did because I was figuring everything out as I went along and there was a fair bit of trial and error.
+If I were to sustain a major head injury and choose to do something like this again, I could do it in half the time now that I know what I'm doing.

 You know it's not really a project until there's been some blood sweat and tears.

-Only one injury was serious enough to require a trip to the local urgent care to re attach my left arm.
+Only one injury was serious enough to require a trip to the local urgent care to re attach my left arm from the fingertip down.
+This was an $800 dollar bill because, you know...America.

 scale model arleigh burke class destroyer nick hoke

-The wood hull didn't have to look pretty because two (!) layers of metal (!!) are going to cover it.
+This wood hull doesn't have to look pretty because two (!) layers of metal (!!) are going to cover it.
 I know half of you are cringing hard at this photo.
 I get it, it hurts me too.

 1/35 scale model arleigh burke class destroyer nick hoke